Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Is it okay to pet my dog while they sleep?

 While your pup may not seem unhappy when you pet them while they sleep, he or she is likely just being polite.
 Rubbing their ears or other sensitive areas can startle them awake.
 Depending on their dream, they could even react aggressively and bite.
 Fortunately, dogs love cuddling with their owners at night.
-However, most dogs don’t appreciate bear hugs, as the gesture might make them feel trapped.
+However, some dogs don’t appreciate bear hugs, as the gesture might make them feel trapped.

 Does petting make a dog feel loved?